Checkmarx/JS-SCP/src/input-validation/numbers.md

 number and whose IEEE-754 representation cannot be the result of rounding any other integer to fit the IEEE-754 representation_" ([source][6]).

 Why is this important?
-Let's have a look at some simple _integer_ arithmethics
+Let's have a look at some simple _integer_ arithmetic

 ```javascript
 const N = 9007199254740992;